The Way (novel series): Geometric Rhythms

-The mathematical construction of the way as written creates a rhythm, or order in which gate loci are located, a consequence of the propagation of World Lines along folded Geodesics.
-For every kilometer of the Way, time moves back by a year.
+The mathematical construction of the Way as written creates a rhythm, or order in which gate loci are located, a consequence of the propagation of World Lines along folded Geodesics.
+For every kilometer of the Way, the time period experienced outside the asteroid increases or decreases by a year.
 For every meter of the Way there is a minimum intersection with the world-lines of 100 universes.
 However, there are significant segments of the Way wherein there are a near-infinity of Universes containing alternate Earths.

 The reason for the Geometry Stacks, as they are called, is described by the author as being a direct consequence of the origin of the Way within the Thistledown, and its development through extension of the inertial dampening field of the Sixth Chamber.
 Essentially, the Way is anchored to the space-time of the Thistledown—Juno, within the Solar System of Earth.
 If it were possible to construct a universe like the Way without quantum entanglement, the Geometry Stacks would most likely not exist, or if in existence, would not be tied to a quantum entanglement with a particular continuum.
 Since the Way and Thistledown are entangled, the existence of the Geometry Stacks is to be expected within mathematical theory first developed by Patricia Vasquez in 1989 with regard to folded spatial transforms expressed as a function of the superspace curvature of the Way.